 What is a Blue team?

-Blue team’s major responsibility is to defend the organisation against all the attacks all the time.
+The blue team’s major responsibility is to defend the organisation against all the attacks all the time.
 An attacker needs to be successful once to cause the damage.
 The odds of this situation is why internal processes and relevant controls need to be efficient.

 Access to IT and security equipment, compatibility of data, network traffic, analysis of events, threat intelligence and alerts are some of the significant elements that work towards identify suspicious events.